RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

   ```

 {{<note>}}
-The operator restarts when it detects a namespace label has been added or removed.
+The operator restarts when it detects a namespace label was added or removed.
 {{</note>}}

 ### Method 2: Explicit namespace list